autocrypt/autocrypt/doc/level1.rst

 Example Autocrypt Gossip headers
 ++++++++++++++++++++++++++++++++

-Alice sends an e-mail to Bob and Carol with Autocrypt Gossip headers.
+After having received messages with Autocrypt headers from both Bob and Carol, Alice sends an e-mail to the two of them, with Autocrypt Gossip headers.

 .. literalinclude:: appendix/example-gossip.eml
     :language: none

-Since Alice encrypts messages to herself, the above message can be decrypted by the private key from the :ref:`setup-message-example`
+Since Alice encrypts messages to herself, the above message can be decrypted by her private key as well (see the :ref:`setup-message-example` for access to her private key)

 When decrypted, the encrypted part contains: